chapmanb/bcbb/distblast/README.md

 #### Debugging tips

-Timeouts are set to 10 minutes, which will result in Hadoop sitting for long periods of time if nothing is wrong.
-While debugging issues, you can set this with `mapred.task.timeout` in `mapred-site.xml` to get informative error messages.
+Default timeouts are set to 10 minutes, which will result in Hadoop sitting for long periods of time when something is wrong.
+While debugging issues, you can set this with `mapred.task.timeout` in `mapred-site.xml` to get informative error messages quicker.

-The MapReduce job tracker web interface at http://localhost:50030/ has lots of useful error messages you may not be seeing from the commandline.
+The MapReduce job tracker web interface at http://localhost:50030/ has lots of useful error information you may not be seeing from the commandline.

 [2]: http://www.michael-noll.com/wiki/Running_Hadoop_On_Ubuntu_Linux_(Single-Node_Cluster)